frederic-perez/AmE-dictionary/data/dictionary.md

 __sea change__ _n_ :three::astonished: A major transformation or alteration. _Derek Chauvin was convicted of murdering George Floyd last week, and a number of words and phrases in our dictionary saw dramatic increases in lookups, including_ justice is served _and_ sea change. _It sufferef a sea change._
 __seabed__ _n_ :two::hammer:
 __Seabees__ _n_ :two::hammer:
+__seabird__ _n_ A bird, such as a petrel or albatross, that frequents the ocean, especially far from shore.
 __seacock__ _n_ :two::hammer:
 __seafarer__ _n_ :three: A sailor or mariner. _Syn_ old salt, Jack-tar, mariner, sea dog, seaman, gob, Jack, tar _Then he arose quickly, like a seafarer who all at once seeth the land; and he shouted for joy: for he saw a new truth._
 __seafaring<sup>1</sup>__ _n_